14 Jan Come Get Down and Dirty with UgS in New Orleans

-A true Cajun man by and by, he mentions a yearly event called Voice of the Wetlands Festival, where the best of location Cajun play along with blues and other genres.
+A true Cajun man by and by, he mentions a yearly event called Voice of the Wetlands Festival.
+It’s apparently where the best of location Cajun plays along with blues and other genres.
 I assure you, their promo video is 100% American.
-It is curated by Tab Benoit, local blues master.
+It is curated by Tab Benoit, the local blues master.

 Frenchmen Street – Life of the City

-You hear laughter, cracking beer cans and singing.
-Unlike the rest of the United States, public drinking is tolerated in New Orleans and you will see people doing just that, jumping and dancing to the sound of a 5-piece brass band.
+Then you hear laughter, cracking beer cans, and singing.
+Unlike the rest of the United States, public drinking is tolerated in New Orleans and you will see people doing just that.
+Also, jumping and dancing to the sound of a 5-piece brass band.
 New Orleans is a place where Americans and foreigners alike come to let loose.

 Amongst revelers there are those that live on the street, are visibly unfortunate or appear to have simply gone mad.
 Life can be a serious gamble and this is a reality in the streets of New Orleans.

 Disparities aside, what truly brightens the soul are musicians sporting their instruments on their backs, on the way to the next gig.